dieselfox1/fincommerce/docs/best-practices/data-management/data-stores.md

  * @param array $args Array of args to pass to the delete method.
  */
 public function delete( &$coupon, $args = array() ) {
-	// A lot of objects in WordPress and FinCommerce support
+	// A lot of objects in finpress and FinCommerce support
 	// the concept of trashing.
 This usually is a flag to move the object
 	// to a "recycling bin".
 Since coupons support trashing, your layer should too.
 	// If an actual delete occurs, set the coupon ID to 0.